Integrations

 Blocker added

-Immediate alert when any ticket is marked as Blocked.
+Immediate alert when any ticket is marked as Blocked so the team can react.

 Create a dedicated WhatsApp group for Everia alerts and add only the people who need real-time updates.
-Personal notification fatigue kills adoption.
+Routing all notifications to a busy general chat causes alert fatigue and reduces adoption.

 Group Chat Support

-The Everia bot can be added to a WhatsApp group so the whole team can use commands and receive notifications in a shared channel.
+Add the Everia bot to a WhatsApp group so the whole team can use commands and receive notifications in a shared channel.

 1

-Save the Everia bot number as a contact, then add it to an existing or new WhatsApp group.
+Save the Everia bot number as a contact, then add it to an existing or new WhatsApp group like any other participant.

 2